teri-lynn/teri-lynn.github.com/testimonials.md

 always knew how to challenge me to get that extra effort.
 She is very knowledgeable about a variety of topics including nutrition and if she doesn’t know the answer to a question always follows up.
 A great motivator!

+*David Y says...*

+> Attending Teri-Lynn's fitness programs has been excellent in changing my lifestyle to a more fitness oriented one.
+As the mix of exercises are well thought out, she also lets you know the proper form and the benefits.
+I look forward to attending the classes as they are tough and enjoyable, which helps me get going for the rest of the week.
+Thanks again Teri-Lynn.